 2. Cheeky panties

 Cheeky panties offer a lovely blend of comfort, function, and sexy style.
-The right pair of cheeky underwear ensures a smooth finish underneath skin-tight clothing.
+The right pair of cheeky underwear (check these) ensures a smooth finish underneath skin-tight clothing.
 In terms of shape, the cheeky panty is part-thong and part-hipster.
 They’re normally low-rise at the waist but higher cut across your bum than a bikini.